 Calculating Cost Per Conversion & Revenue Per Customer

 When approaching conversion and revenue data, you’ll typically consider cost per acquisition—or, the cost it takes for you to acquire a customer.
 This metric helps identify how much you need to spend to gain one new customer, lead, or online sale.
 It’s also important to dig a little deeper and uncover lifetime value.
 This means understanding the sales life cycle of your customers.
 And finally, you’ll want to determine return on investment (ROI) or return on ad spend (ROAS) to fully understand how well your marketing program is working.

 Unpacking The Influence Of Historical Data & Trends

 A lot of times, forecasts and projections are also influenced by historical trends.
 You can base your decisions on what’s happened in previous years, and factor in the impact of seasonality or other significant changes that you project will happen again.
 This may include:

 - New website launches that could impact performance

 - New campaigns in the marketplace that could drive different results or different customers into your funnel

 Finally, it’s important to consider external factors when constructing strategies.
 This may include industry-specific research or benchmarks from trade groups, associations, or publications in your space.
 They can also include things that happen in a macro-economic capacity, such as a recession or spike in the economy.
 Make sure you are creating paid media and SEO strategies that account for these sort of economic uncertainties.
-Ultimately, it’s important to be wary of external factors—as they should not dictate budgets.
+Ultimately, it’s important to be wary of external factors—as they should inform but not dictate budgets.